Just Released – A Full Color Edition of Jim DuFresne’s Classic Guidebook

 With more than 200 square miles of wilderness and 400 islands, Isle Royale National Park offers a unique outdoor experience.
 Located in Lake Superior, the island is known for its secluded solitude as a rare place without roads, cars or strip malls.
 What it does have is 165 miles of trail, chains of inland lakes to paddle and portage and miles of rugged coastline best explored in a kayak.

-Isle Royale National Park: Foot Trails & Water Routes is Jim DuFresne’s classic to Michigan’s first national park.
-The guidebook to the wilderness areas of Isle Royale has been in publication in various editions for more than 30 years and today is known as the “backpacker’s bible” to the Lake Superior island.
+Isle Royale National Park: Foot Trails & Water Routes is Jim DuFresne’s classic to Michigan’s first national park, known on the Lake Superior island as the “backpacker’s bible.”
+The guidebook to the wilderness areas of Isle Royale has been in publication for more than 30 years but in this edition has been coverted to full color and paired up with downloadable maps.

 Isle Royale National Park: Foot Trails & Water Routes provides everything you need to know for an island adventure.
-The 184-page book contains chapters on the park’s flora, fauna, fishing opportunities and history as well as complete directions for trails and waterways, including mileage, difficulty and amenities at each destination.
-More than 60 photos and 35 detailed maps of the park’s backcountry round out the guidebook.
+The 192-page book contains chapters on the park’s flora, fauna, fishing opportunities and history as well as complete directions for trails and waterways, including mileage, difficulty and amenities at each destination.
+More than 70 color photos and 35 maps of the park’s backcountry round out the guidebook.

 “In a day when few travel guides are well written – and that is even more the case with outdoor guides – author Jim DuFresne gives us a book that is a joy to read.
 He understands the special love that binds hikers, fishers, and canoeists to the things of nature; dewy mornings, mischievous wildlife, lonely shorelines.
 And he describes those things endearingly.”- Chicago Tribune